Configuration and maintenance of the AI Media Server

 Getting the available language models

-To get a list of all the language models that are currently supported by AIMS and therefore available for enabling on the server:
+To get a list of all the language models that are currently installed and available for enabling on the server, run:

 aims-config services-list-available